 Citizenship in Malta, interview with our expert Laszlo Kiss

 However, that also means the process to gain access can be difficult.
-In Mundo, together with NTL, we have more than two decades of experience helping people acquiring second passports to protect their families, their legacies, and their assets.
+Mundo experts have more than two decades of experience helping people acquire second passports to protect their families, their legacies, and their assets.
 In that time, we’ve built a network of experts that includes Discus Holdings, one of the top service providers in Europe.
 We talked with its Managing Director, Laszlo Kiss, who answered all the main questions our clients constantly ask regarding Malta’s CBI and RBI programs.

 Thank you for joining us today, Laszlo.
 First of all, the Maltese CBI and RBI programs are probably the most prestigious.
 Why have they been so successful?